chubbymaggie/libshield/README.md

 It provides strong security guaranteees (such as confidentiality) in the presence of an untrusted software stack.
 The threat model considers all non-SIR code (the host application, operating system, hypervisor, SMM code, etc.) to be compromised or malicious. oyster provides the SIR developer with the following core primitives:
-  * Communication: send and recv operations for arbitrary sized data on a secure channel.
+  * Communication: `send` and `recv` operations for arbitrary sized data on a secure channel.
 The secure channel is established with trusted remote parties using the Diffie-Hellman-Merkle protocol for symmetric key exchange.
-  * Memory management: malloc and free operations for arbitrary sized regions
+  * Memory management: `malloc` and `free` operations for arbitrary sized regions
+  * File System: `read` and `write` operations with confidentiality, integrity, and rollback-protection.
+It also offers protection from certain side channels.

 oyster incurs the following dependencies:
   * [libmbedtls-2.1.1](https://tls.mbed.org) for cryptographic primitives.